|

 those that want to stay in 1850s style, there are two hotels in Columbia

-at the City Hotel and the Fallon House Theater connected to the Fallon
+restaurant at the City Hotel and the Fallon House Theater connected

 The hotels offer a Couples Getaway romantic package including lodging,